stripe2933/mipmap/README.md

 ## Usage Guide

 > [!TIP]
-> This project uses GitHub Action to ensure you can build and properly generate the results, tested in macOS and Ubuntu.
+> This project uses GitHub Action to ensure you can build and properly generate the results, tested in macOS and Ubuntu with Clang.
-> If you are struggling with the build, please refer to the [workflow file](.github/workflows/deploy-and-test.yml) to see how it works.
+> If you are struggling with the build, refer to the [workflow file](.github/workflows/deploy-and-test.yml) to see how it works.

-It reads the power-of-2 image, generate full mipmaps by their strategies, and persist the result into output directory.
-You can compare the execution times by their strategies using GPU timestamp query.
+It reads the power-of-2 dimension image, generate full mipmaps by three strategies, and persist the results into output directory.
+You can compare the execution times using GPU timestamp query.
 All core codes are in `main.cpp` and shader codes are in `shaders` directory.
-Each `subgruop_mipmap_<subgroup-size>.comp` shaders are for subgroup shuffle strategy with their corresponding subgroup size.
+Each `subgruop_mipmap_<subgroup-size>.comp` shader filenames are corresponding to the available subgroup size, and application will choose the proper shader file based on the system subgroup size.

 ### Build

-#### Manual build

 For compilation, you need:
 - C++23 with Standard Library Module (a.k.a. [`import std;`](https://wg21.link/P2465R3))